philippovdev/cocktails-app/README.md

 ## Testing Guidelines
 - Unit tests should be run using Vitest: `pnpm test:unit`
-- E2E tests should be run using Playwright: `pnpm test:e2e`
 - When implementing solutions, ensure all tests pass before submitting

 ## Build Process